HUSKI3/IgniteOS/README.md

 ### How to build

-FireOS uses the following tools and requires these dependencies:
+IgniteOS uses the following tools and requires these dependencies:

 * wget
 * make